zigzag-tech/livestack/README.md

 ## Why Livestack?

-We envision a future where AI is more than just passive, command-driven chatbots.
-They'll be key parts of our everyday life, tailored to our needs and daily situations.
-These AIs will interact with us directly, adapting as our day progresses, and they'll anticipate and fulfill our needs just in time.
-We believe this will enhance our lives and productivity by orders of magnitude.
+We foresee a future where AI evolves beyond just passive, command-driven chatbots.
+As proactive assistants, they will be actively atuned to our daily situation, anticipate and fulfill our needs just in time.
+Expect our lives and productivity to improve by orders of magnitude in the coming years.

-Building these AI applications, however, is a complex task.
+At present, however, to realize such AI applications is a complex task.
 Popular AI frameworks today aren't well-suited for real-time interaction and often require extensive coding.

-Livestack aims to democratize this process, making it accessible not just for seasoned developers but also for those with basic coding skills, and ultimately, for everyone.
+Livestack aims to democratize this process, making it approachable not just for seasoned developers but also for those with basic coding skills, and ultimately, for everyone.

 We look forward to seeing your next big idea come to life with Livestack!